living in the community

 Potential fuel for fire can be limited by good housekeeping practices.
 All clothing, paper and other combustibles should be stored away from sources of ignition such as open flames, matches and heated objects.
 Cigarettes and matches are major causes of fire, as are stoves and candles.
 Play it safe with any potential ignition source.

 Be certain that your living unit has a fire extinguisher mounted in a readily accessible place.
 If you have a kitchen, the extinguisher should be mounted near the kitchen entrance.
 Also, make certain that you have functioning smoke alarms in the unit.
 Smoke may be the first warning of a fire and smoke kills more people than heat in building fires.
-The Lexington Fire Department has a more extensive explanation of fire safety in apartments.
+The Lexington Fire Department has a more extensive explanation of fire safety in apartments as well as fire saftey checklists for both tenants and landlords.

 Living in a city can offer residents tremendous opportunities and resources, but also provide some challenges regarding personal safety.
 Just as in any city, residents of Lexington should take precautions to ensure their safety.